Consumer FAQs: Banking, Saving and Borrowing Money

 Bankers and mortgage lenders are required to provide documents to applicants within three days.
 They are required to give the potential borrower a good faith estimate of settlement charges, a disclosure showing whether the lender is planning to service the mortgage or transfer it to another entity, and an information booklet explaining various real estate settlement services

 At closing there are so many documents.
 How do I know what all the charges were and where my money went?

 A document called a HUD-1 shows the actual charges imposed on borrowers and sellers in connection with the mortgage.
 A borrower is allowed to review the HUD-1 one day before the actual closing.
 The final HUD-1 is to be delivered as soon as practicable after closing.

 Why is the rate I see advertised different from the rate I received ?

 The rates you see advertised are for individuals with spotless credit Histories and loans with specific characteristics.
 This rate is also usually for loans closing that day.
 Therefore, not all mortgages qualify for this rate.

 I plan to loan someone money.
 What is the allowable interest rate I can charge in New York State?

 As a general rule, for loans up to $250,000, the maximum allowable interest rate is 16%.
 In general, permissible rates increase for loans greater than that amount, as set forth in Title 5 of the New York State General Obligations Law.
 Other exceptions, permitting rates in excess of 16% per annum, apply to loans made by regulated lenders.

 Where can I find information about property ("unclaimed funds") escheated to the State of New York?

-Information about property escheated to the State of New York may be obtained from the Office of the State Comptroller or by calling (800) 221-9311 from within New York State or (518) 270-2200 from outside of New York State: or by writing the Office of the State Comptroller at the Alfred E. Smith Office Building, Albany, New York 12236.
+Information about property escheated to the State of New York may be obtained from the Office of the State Comptroller or by calling (800) 221-9311, or by writing the Office of the State Comptroller at 110 State Street, Albany, New York 12236.